-We have made a careful study in the selection of candidates to serve as benchmarks for stellar spectra analyses.
+We made a careful study in the selection of candidates to serve as benchmarks for stellar spectra analyses.
 The accurate distance and angular diameter of these stars provide us with fundamental determinations of effective temperature and surface gravity.
-Their closeness and brightness provide us with the possibility of having high quality spectra that suitable for an accurate determination of metallicity.
-This paper, together with Paper I and Paper II about benchmark stars, describe and discuss extensively our choice for the reference values of the three main stellar parameters $T{eff}$ , log g and [Fe/H] of FGK benchmark star.
-Using this material will allow for the connection of different methods and surveys, leading to a more consistent understanding of the structure and evolution of our Galaxy.
+Their proximity and brightness provide us with the possibility of having high quality spectra that are suitable for a more precise determination of metallicity.
+This paper on the series of Gaia FGK Benchmark Stars, together with Paper I and Paper II, describe and discuss extensively our choice for the reference values of the three main stellar parameters $T{\rm eff}$, $\log g$ and [Fe/H].
+We encourage our colleagues to use the spectra of the Gaia Benchmark Star and their parameters to evaluate the performance of parametrization methods as a way to relate the data to the Gaia-ESO Survey.
+We can transform our spectra such that they look like the data taken from other spectrographs, and our metallicities can be reproduced as we document in the online tables each individual value used for its final determination.
+Using this material will allow for the connection of different methods and cross-calibration of surveys, leading to a more consistent understanding of the structure and evolution of our Galaxy.

 Acknowledgements.
 We thank all LUMBA members for the rich discussions on the development of SME for automatic analyses of spectra, which were crucial to the development of the setups used for the analysis of this project.
 P.J. acknowledges the useful comments and proof reading done by T. Mädler.
 U.H. acknowledges support from the Swedish National Space Board (Rymdstyrelsen).
 S.G.S acknowledges the support from the Fundação para a Ciência e Tecnologia (Portugal) in the form of the grants SFRH/BPD/47611/2008.
 The computations for the AMBRE project have been performed with the high-performance computing facility SIGAMM, hosted by OCA.
+R.S. acknowledges the support of the ASI (Agenzia Spaziale Italiana) under contracts to INAF I/037/08/0 and I/058/10/0.
+Finally, P.J. and U.H. acknowledge the contribution from the suggestions of the anonymous referee.